Fundamental Limits of Multiple-Access Integrated Sensing and Communication Systems: Proof of Theorem

 \section{Proof of Theorem~\ref{innerBound:CD}}

-The achievable scheme proposed combined with distributed Wyner-Ziv coding, block Markov encoding, and backward decoding that consists of $B+\tilde{B}$ blocks.
+The achievable scheme proposed, which combines with implicit binning, block Markov encoding, and backward decoding, consists of $B+\tilde{B}$ transmission blocks.
 The last $\tilde{B}$ blocks called ``termination blocks'' are necessary to guarantee that the receiver can successfully obtain the compressed information corresponding to blocks $B$ and $B-1$.
 We first focus on the first $B$ blocks by assuming that the receiver can successfully obtain compressed information corresponding to blocks $B$ and $B-1$.
 Then, the detailed discussion of termination blocks is presented.